You are viewing a story from harrypotterfanfiction.com

 He opened and closed his mouth a few times before clearing his throat and saying, “Well, I’m going to bed now.
 I’ll let you and the bathroom be alone together.
 Good night, Granger.”
 She merely nodded her head in acknowledgement, leaving them each to their thoughts.

-Likewise, Hermione had little time to take in the gold walls, mahogany wood floor, and four-poster bed with deep red silk sheets and comforter before she too fell asleep, but with sweatpants and a t-shirt on.
+Likewise, Hermione had little time to take in the golden walls, mahogany-carpeted floor, and four-poster bed with deep red silk sheets and comforter before she too fell asleep, but with sweatpants and a t-shirt on.

-It had been quite the day for the Heads, but there was much more to come, especially concerning the Sorting Hat's song and its rather curious message.
+It had been quite the day for the Heads, but there was much more to come, especially concerning the Sorting Hat's song and its rather vexing message.

 A/N: Thank you to all of you who are reading this and sticking with me!
 I'm currently trying to write this and be a beta on another story, so bear with me!
 Any and all ideas are appreciated, please please please review! :) I promise to get the next chapter up soon!